 Benefits for Geographical Mobility

-From a geographical mobility perspective, ECVET targets the increased recognition of learning outcomes achieved during a mobility period.
+From a geographical mobility perspective, ECVET targets the increased recognition of learning outcomes achieved during a (short or long-duration) mobility period.
 This increased recognition improves the credibility of learning within international mobility programmes, both from the perspective of the individual learner - acknowledging and attributing value to that which they have undertaken during their period of mobility - and from the perspective of the labour market - confirming the importance of mobility from a lifelong learning and skills development stance.

 ECVET principles and practices also favour a more quality-assured mobility experience, with many of the common tools and documents adopted as a part of ECVET implementation (for example, Memorandum of Understanding, Learning Agreements) contributing to a more successful mobility experience and, in the long-term, potentially reducing the workload tied to international mobility.
 ECVET promotes a structured mobility experience through which achieved learning outcomes can be better integrated into existing education and training pathways.

 In addition to recognising the similarities of different learning programmes and systems, ECVET also valorises the differences, with certain mobility programmes allowing access to knowledge and skills that might be less accessible locally (for example, those which rely on the use of specific technologies, techniques or ingredients).

 For those involved in the early years of testing and development, ECVET provided an opportunity to learn from other companies, organisations and institutions implementing one or more ECVET principles or practices, sharing successes and lessons learned and building stronger ECVET development communities.

 More recently, and an important part of the ECVET implementation journey, a Community of Practice has been launched, bringing together ECVET practitioners from different European countries and sectors with a view to building partnerships, sharing experiences and, more generally, facilitating ECVET implementation.